 This section is a support function to Council and all internal committees and is situated in the Department of Corporate Services.
-The agendas and minutes of all Council meetings are compiled within this section; it is a challenge to fulfil this function to adhere to the Bylaw on Municipal Council's Rules of Order for Internal Arrangements.
-Training in report writing and taking of minutes is needed for the staff to deliver an excellent service for the Council, Mayco and the Committees.
+The agendas and minutes of all Council meetings are compiled r the staff to deliver a n excellent service e for the Counci I, Mayco and the Committees.